 - Forecasting.
 Commonly using a trend of past observations and trying to infer this trend into the future.
-It assumes that the parameters related to an outcome remain constant and as such that its extrapolation is a relatively simple exercise using time series methods (e.g. moving average and compounded annual growth).
+It assumes that the parameters related to an outcome remain constant and, as such, that its extrapolation is a relatively simple exercise using time series methods (e.g. moving average and compounded annual growth).
 These models also express uncertainty as growing confidence intervals.
-Once uncertainly reaches a level which is higher than predictability, forecasting ceases to be a relevant exercise, which requires scenario building.
-Depending on the level of predictability of what is being forecasted (some trends are more volatile than others) a timeframe of 5 years is usually considered within the realm of reasonable forecasting.
+Once uncertainty reaches a level that is higher than predictability, forecasting ceases to be a relevant exercise, which requires scenario building.
+Depending on the level of predictability of what is being forecasted (some trends are more volatile than others), a timeframe of 5 years is usually considered within the realm of reasonable forecasting.
 In addition, forecasting is subject to biases that can under or over-estimate trends.

 - Speculations.
-At some point the level of uncertainty is such that any prediction enters the realm of speculation.
-Quantitative methods lose much of their relevance and under such circumstances the future must be seen mainly as a speculative exercise about what may or may not take place.
+At some point, the level of uncertainty is such that any prediction enters the realm of speculation.
+Quantitative methods lose much of their relevance, and under such circumstances, the future must be seen mainly as a speculative exercise about what may or may not take place.
 A common problem is that forecasting often makes predictions within a speculative time frame using a quantitative methodology to claim a high level of predictability while this predictability is very low.
-Any forecast looking at more than 10 years into future should be considered as a speculation.
+Any forecast looking more than 10 years into the future should be considered speculative.